pessoacolombo/yopoulab-sample-2026/README.md

 Stratified two-stage cluster sampling. **Strata** = three urban habitats (regular / hybrid / informal) defined from the built environment by expert consultation and later consolidated into a measured spatial deprivation score.
-**First stage** = survey clusters selected by a **random draw of street paths** within each stratum (constraints: ≥ 300 m, ≥ 100 buildings within 50 m, 100 m spacing, waterway quotas), followed by **site verification with documented, criteria-based adjustments**: most clusters are delineated in place around their drawn path, and a minority are displaced following explicit, documented criteria. **Second stage** = systematic selection of households within clusters.
-The realised selection is therefore **quasi-random**: inclusion probabilities are not recoverable (estimates are reported unweighted), and representativity is audited descriptively in notebook `3b`.
+**First stage** = survey clusters selected by a **random draw of street paths** within each stratum (constraints: ≥ 300 m, ≥ 100 buildings within 50 m, 100 m spacing, waterway quotas), **followed by site verification with documented, criteria-based adjustments**: most clusters are delineated in place around their drawn path, and a minority are displaced following explicit, documented criteria. **Second stage** = **systematic selection of households within clusters**.
+The realised selection is therefore *quasi-random*: inclusion probabilities are not recoverable (estimates are reported unweighted), and representativity of urban habitats is audited descriptively in notebook `3b`.
 A second survey round added a purposive oversample, including two dedicated contrast clusters (notebook `2` §4).

 ## Workflow